sjbennett123/polarlarp/content/current_writeups/return_of_the_planeswalker/_index.md

   - Should be run after Lord of the Woods.
 Adair will have similar colors as the lights and to confuse some players, but it's just a genuine mistake.
 scenes:
   -
-    oog: ampfire Use a campfire for this module if the weather is not terrible.
+    oog: Campfire Use a campfire for this module if the weather is not terrible.
 We will not do the fire if there is a downpour, but will do it if it is drizzling or just wet after a rain.
 There is to be no fighting at all near the fire!
 We will need someone to watch over the fire while it is lit, and there should be a bucket or a container filled with water ready to douse it when the module is over.
     ig: A forest clearing with a Campfire
     flee_point: Non Combat, Trail leading back to town
 ---